ahmedaboutaib/ahmedaboutaib/README.md

 - 🤔 I'm looking for help and guidance in the areas of data structures and algorithms.
 - 💬 Feel free to ask me about artificial intelligence, data science, or machine learning.
 - 📫 You can reach me via [e-mail](mailto:ahmadaboutaib@gmail.com)
-- 🌐 Visit my [porfolio website](https://www.linkedin.com/in/ahmed-aboutaib-085089265/) for complete background and contact.
+- 🌐 Visit my [profile](https://www.linkedin.com/in/ahmed-aboutaib-085089265/) for complete background and contact.